Part I: Possession of Drug Paraphernalia Now Classified as a Class 3 Misdemeanor

 - Class 2 Misdemeanor Offense: Up to 60 Days of community, intermediate or active punishment

 - Class 3 Misdemeanor Offense: Up to 20 Days of community, intermediate or active punishment

-Since the reclassification on December 1st, when a defendant is charged with Possession of Drug Paraphernalia, if the paraphernalia was being used with marijuana, they’ll receive a lesser sentence and possibly only a fine.
+Since the reclassification on December 1st, when a defendant is charged with Possession of Drug Paraphernalia, if the paraphernalia was being used with marijuana, the offender will receive a lesser sentence and possibly only a fine.
 However, if the paraphernalia is used with any other illegal drug, the initial classification and sentencing applies.

-If you’ve been charged with PDP in conjunction with marijuana you may be expected to pay a maximum fine of $200.
-Punishment for a Class 3 Misdemeanor Offense could also result in the following…
+If a person is charged with PDP in conjunction with marijuana, he or she may be expected to pay a maximum fine of $200.
+Punishment for a Class 3 Misdemeanor Offense could also result in the following:

 - Level 1 - No Prior Convictions: 1 – 10 Days of Community Punishment